 The College of Psychology welcomes you to graduate study at Nova Southeastern University.
 The College of Psychology, first organized in 1967 as the Behavioral Sciences College, is concerned with integrative graduate training, research, and service in psychology and counseling.
-Because of the competitive nature of the application process for the doctor of philosophy (Ph.D.) clinical program, your admission signifies that you have distinguished yourself by your academic and professional achievements.

 The College has many resources available to you during your training years.
 In addition to the faculty and your fellow graduate students, you will have access to libraries, computer labs, schools, hospitals, clinics, and professional organizations.
 It is important that you remember, however, that the successful completion of your graduate training rests with you more than anyone else.

-This Policies & Procedures Handbook was designed to familiarize you with the specific policies and procedures governing the Ph.D. clinical psychology program.
-Knowledge of the contents of this handbook and of the College of Psychology Catalog, available at http://psychology.nova.edu/, is essential to ensure the smooth functioning of your graduate training.
+This Policies & Procedures Handbook was designed to familiarize you with the specific policies and procedures governing the master's programs in counseling.
+Knowledge of the contents of this handbook and of the College of Psychology Catalog, available at http://psychology.nova.edu, is essential to ensure the smooth functioning of your graduate training.
 You are urged to read this handbook at the start of your program and to make frequent reference to it.
 Ignorance of policies and procedures in this handbook is not an acceptable defense for failing to abide by them.
 The graduate programs continue to evolve, and periodically there may be changes in curriculum, research, practicums, or other requirements.
 Because these changes occur to improve the training of mental health professionals, changes will become part of the requirements for graduation for all students at the discretion of the Dean, regardless of the student's status in the program.